raspberrypi/style-guide/style-guide.md

 *   wiki – plural *wikis*
 *   Windows – trademark: use Microsoft Windows if talking about the Microsoft product to differentiate from other windowing software
 *   Windows CE – trademark.
 Not Microsoft Windows CE
 *   Wine – application to allow Microsoft Windows software to run on UNIX-like operating systems.
 Originally an acronym for WINdows Emulator, later changed to a recursive “backronym” for Wine Is Not an Emulator.
+*   word mark – not wordmark
 *   word processing (noun), word-processing (adjective)
 *   word-of-mouth
 *   WordPress – trademark